tcarland/kvm-qemu-ansible/docs/03-kvm-operations.md

  $ ./bin/kvm-mgr.sh start manifest.json
 ```

-NOTE: The new VM's will all have the same 'centos7' hostname as a result of the
+NOTE: The new VM's will all have the same 'ubuntu2004' hostname as a result
-clone process (or whatever hostname was set on the base image).
-The script
+of the clone process (or whatever hostname was used on the base image).
+The
-provides the 'sethostname' action to iterate through all VM's in a manifest
+script provides the 'sethostname' action to iterate through all VM's in a
-and set the hostname accordingly.
+manifest and set the hostname(s) accordingly.
 ```
  $ ./bin/kvm-mgr.sh sethostnames manifest.json
 ```